The first Taranaki War and Te Tau Ihu

 Prior to his arrival, the town had been overcrowded as rural settlers were moved to the town for their safety; it was in rural areas that most Māori attacks were made.
 This in turn led to poor conditions and with that the spread of disease.
 The death toll reached 120.
 Life was miserable.

-As 1860 was at a period in which most settlers would have only recently immigrated to New Zealand, the war and its effects would have been a far cry from the peaceful and beautiful life they were set to expect in New Zealand.
+In 1860 most settlers would have only recently immigrated to New Zealand, so the war and its effects would have been a far cry from the peaceful and beautiful life they were set to expect in New Zealand.
 In spite of this, the evacuation of women and children did not bring much relief.
 In August 1860 it was stated that it was an “absolute necessity”12 that all women and children were evacuated from the town.
 This was fully funded and done without any class distinction - a demonstration of the importance the evacuation had to the war.
 The presence of non-fighting individuals would not only have hindered the war effort, but also it was dangerous for them to stay.
 It was in accordance with British values that women and children be protected as they were the future of society.
-The evacuation was not taken kindly to by families - separation from loved ones would have caused much anxiety - as shown in the image.13 The depiction shows the clear divide between the women and soldiers.
+The evacuation was not welcomed by families - separation from loved ones would have caused much anxiety - as shown in the image.13 The depiction shows the clear divide between the women and soldiers.

 Impact on Nelson